michaelnyu/HTMLCSSWorkshop/README.md

 "ls" in terminal and you should see your files for your webpage.

-type
+type:

-"git add --all" (again, 2 dashes)
+1. "git add --all" (again, 2 dashes)
-"git commit "whatever_you_did" "
+2. "git commit -m "whatever_you_did" "
-"git push origin master"
+3. "git push origin master"